 I did check the HFEA website and understand that there was no payment and that only “reasonable expenses” could be paid.
 It confirmed to me that a donor would remain anonymous until the offspring’s 18th birthday.

-I went to a private clinic and had my sperm tested, waiting months for the result of an HIV test.
+I decided to take a free hiv test.
+So I went to a private clinic and had my sperm tested, waiting months for the result of an HIV test.
 From then onward I had my blood taken by NHS nurses every three months; each time I’d mention I’m a sperm donor and detail the situation.
 When I begun to donate with Fertility 1st, I was given at first a flat £30 “expenses”, after a year or two this became £50.
 I assumed that they had worked out a way to stick within the letter of the law but also provide donors with a reasonable, small incentive toward continuing.

 In total I completed approx 60 donations across four years.
 In expenses I gained approximately a maximum of £3,000.